NOOXY-research/NodeNet-Archive/README.md

-# ANN
+# Node project
-類神經網路
-there still a lots of work on the way.
+"Node" is a project aims to bulid neural network.
+There still lots of miles to go.
+This article might be established some day.
 Visit us www.nooxy.tk